Switch Language

 A dialog will pop up asking for the model name.
 You have two choices:

-1. deepseek-chat - Use this for daily coding, faster response
+1. deepseek-v4-flash - Use this for daily coding, faster response

-2. deepseek-reasoner - Use this for complex reasoning problems
+2. deepseek-v4-pro - Use this for complex reasoning problems

-I suggest starting with deepseek-chat.
-If you want reasoning mode later, come back and add deepseek-reasoner.
+I suggest starting with deepseek-v4-flash.
+If you want flagship reasoning later, come back and add deepseek-v4-pro.

-Type deepseek-chat in the input box, then confirm.
+Type deepseek-v4-flash in the input box, then confirm.

 Step 3: Configure Base URL